 Q: Do your vocal cords age?

 A: Yes, your vocal cord tissues change with age just like the rest of the body.
 Your vocal cord muscles also can atrophy over time, causing your voice to change in pitch or volume, or to sound thin, breathy, or weak.
 However, you don’t necessarily have to accept your voice changing as you age.
 As the population ages, we are seeing more patients who want to know what they can do to make their voices sound more robust.
-Depending on your situation, we may recommend voice therapy to optimize your voice or injecting fillers to enlarge or bulk up your vocal cords.
+Depending on your situation, we may recommend voice therapy to optimize your voice or injecting fillers or placing implants to enlarge or bulk up your vocal cords.

 Q: My mom’s voice doesn’t sound thin, but it sounds shaky.
 Why is this?